lezer-parser/website/site/docs/guide/index.md

 Named tokens are defined in a `@tokens` block.
 You can also, outside of the `tokens` block, use string literals like `"+"` as tokens.
 These automatically define a new token.
-String literals use the same escaping rules as in JavaScript.
+String literals use the same escaping rules as JavaScript strings.

 String literals inside of token rules work differently.
 They can be combined with other expressions to form a bigger token.
 All token